pivotal/docs-tap/getting-started/deploy-first-app.hbs.md

 3. Navigate back to the home page.
 The catalog changes and entries are visible for further inspection.

->**Note:** If your Tanzu Application Platform GUI instance does not have a [PostgreSQL](../tap-gui/database.md) database configured, the `catalog-info.yaml` location must be re-registered after the instance is restarted or upgraded.
+>**Note** If your Tanzu Application Platform GUI instance does not have a [PostgreSQL](../tap-gui/database.md) database configured, the `catalog-info.yaml` location must be re-registered after the instance is restarted or upgraded.

 ## Next steps